 D = the amount of card’s identification and ownership Data (or Digitized data, such as ID numbers, value determinants, LOAs, insurance documents, certificates, etc.) ×

-S = the number of Stages or hands that an individual asset or card goes through since its production (or *Transactions/Events — provenance or *complete set of steps between card’s production and the last transfer of ownership or management rights) ×
+S = the number of Stages or hands that an individual asset or card goes through since its production (or Transactions/Events — provenance or a complete set of steps between a card’s production and the last transfer of its ownership or management rights) ×

-V = the cards’ **Value **and its fluctuation (or simply Value, depending primarily on all of the factors above, but as well as on the market, producers, collectors, and trends),
+V = the cards’ Value and its fluctuation (or simply Value, depending primarily on all of the factors above, but also on the market, producers, collectors, and trends),

 which then all result in